-- Actively involved in mentoring and supervision of students and/or other practitioners; - Actively engaging with a wide variety of stakeholders; and - Leading and initiating teaching & learning activities at local, national and international levels as appropriate; and may be - Actively participating in post-graduate work or study - · Actively supporting Māori methods of learning
+- Actively involved in mentoring and supervision of students and/or other practitioners - Actively engaging with a wide variety of stakeholders - Leading and initiating teaching & learning activities at local, national and international levels as appropriate - Actively participating in post-graduate work or study - Actively supporting Māori methods of learning.

-Theme Examples of Activities Actively seeks opportunities to develop self professionally Undertakes post-graduate work relevant to the profession and/or the service Writes an article/paper for publication relevant to the profession/service Undertakes research relevant to the profession and/or the service Implements new directions and/or areas of service provision Is a critical consumer of the literature and can demonstrate changes in service provision following implementation of practice change Specialises or provides practice to a niche area, benefiting the service provided Aligns frameworks, practices and concepts to Māori paradigms of health Actively seeks opportunities to develop staff within or external to the service/discipline Provides supervision and/or peer review (where this is not a core requirement of the role) to other staff which may include specific problem solving sessions Implements quality projects aimed at directly improving services provided Organises and provides continuing education of staff which may include development and implementation of in-service programmes, relevant educational materials and inter-professional educational activities Organises and delivers presentations external to the organisation to a variety of stakeholders and the development of educational materials if required Is involved with teaching professional/clinical practice at a relevant tertiary organisation for undergraduate or postgraduate students of the same or another discipline Organises and participates in a relevant professional course/conference/workshop Demonstrated involvement with iwi, other Māori providers and Māori trainers
+Theme Examples of Activities Actively seeks opportunities to develop self professionally Undertakes post-graduate work relevant to the profession and/or the service Writes an article/paper for publication relevant to the profession/service Undertakes research relevant to the profession and/or the service Implements new directions and/or areas of service provision Is a critical consumer of the literature and can demonstrate changes in service provision following implementation of practice change oles of Activities ber - Alig par ecialises or provides practice to a niche area, nefiting the service provided gns frameworks, practices and concepts to Māori adigms of health staff within or external to the service/discipline - Imposer - Org white in-second corg developed at a pose discondition. vides supervision and/or peer review (where this is a core requirement of the role) to other staff which y include specific problem-solving sessions olements quality projects aimed at directly improving vices provided ganises and provides continuing education of staff ch may include development and implementation of service programmes, relevant educational materials dinter-professional educational activities ganises and delivers presentations external to the anisation to a variety of stakeholders and the relopment of educational materials if required evolved with teaching professional/clinical practice a relevant tertiary organisation for undergraduate or estgraduate students of the same or another cipline ganises and participates in a relevant professional urse/conference/workshop monstrated involvement with iwi, other Māori